 IRW was first founded in 1984 and today operates in over 30 countries across Africa, Asia, and the Middle East.
-IRW oversees the response to global emergencies and disasters, as well as coordinates new development activity.
+IRW oversees responses to global emergencies and disasters, as well as coordinates development activity to empower vulnerable communities globally.

 IRW is registered with the UK Charity Commission and is a member of UK Disasters Emergency Committee, a grouping of the 13 largest humanitarian organisations in the UK that collectively receive UK government funding.
 IRW also recently became the first Muslim organisation, and only the tenth organisation globally, to attain Core Humanitarian Standards (CHS) certification in recognition of its dedication and commitment to the highest standards in delivering its aid projects.
 IRW has a diverse range of strategic relationships with bodies such as the European Commission, the United Nations Development Program, and the Swiss Agency for Development and Cooperation (see more).

-IRW complies with both domestic and international standards with respect to anti-terrorist financing, and expects its offices and branches, local partners, and all organisations, individuals and entities associated with the Islamic Relief family do likewise.
+IRW complies with both domestic and international standards with respect to anti-terrorist financing, and expects its offices and branches, local partners, and all organisations, individuals and entities associated with the Islamic Relief family to do the same.

 Islamic Relief Field Offices and Local Partners

 In an emergency project, the partner will be well established and strongly positioned to deliver high-quality and locally-relevant work, which represents good value for money for IRW.
-In a development context, IRW will look to work with both seasoned and maturing organisations, which IRW can provide long-term, robust organisational support and capacity building to.
+In a development context, IRW will look to work with both seasoned and maturing organisations, where it can provide long-term, robust organisational support and capacity building to.

 Islamic Relief Worldwide International Assembly (IA)

 Islamic Relief operates through separate legal entities in the list of countries below.
 In the past, their main activity was fundraising for international humanitarian projects, however, this has expanded to include advocacy and implementation of projects.